Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">7/8/2024</td>
+<td align="center">7/9/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GD9UVMKD2/a-steamy-hot-spring-trip-part-1">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GQJUG5JJZ/he-returns-the-shogun-of-the-land-of-wano-kozuki-momonosuke">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Fenrys wins a hot springs resort trip in the town lottery, so Flio and company<br>head to the hot springs.
-They all enjoy the resort in their own way without<br>realizing that the Dark Army's top officials are staying there as well...</p>
+<p align="center">The people of the Flower Capital get flustered when Kin’emon and the other Akazaya samurai<br>who were supposed to be dead appear from the smoke.
+However, the last one who<br>walks out of the smoke, and what he says, confuses the people even more.</p>
 </td>
 </tr>
 </table>